the-dev-syntax/Ecommerce-Template/README.md

 1. You can move the Primary Side Bar to the right handside by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).  ==> `more explanation needed`

-2. changes happened to setting json of vscode  ==> `yes`
+2. changes happened to setting json of vscode  ==> `yes` ✅

-4. in lib utils.ts ==> change generate id to something secure like uuid or nanoid  `done ==> no seed yet`
+4. in lib utils.ts ==> change generate id to something secure like uuid or nanoid  `done` ✅

-5. change slogans in lib/constants.ts and .env.local  `relocated to settings store`
+5. change slogans in lib/constants.ts and .env.local  `relocated to settings store` ✅

-6. change category array inside search.tsx to array from database `inside constants.ts`
+6. change category array inside search.tsx to array from database `inside constants.ts` ✅

-12. change JWT token `NO, it is good enough`
+12. change JWT token `NO, it is good enough` ✅

-16. add editing Password ,Email and adresses implemented in account page manager. ???
+16. add editing Password, Email implemented in account page manager. ???
-    - Email implementation:  nodemailer.
+    - Edit Email :  RESEND.
+    - Delete Account in account/manage
-    -
+    - Edit Password :

 17. after adding item to cart remove redirect to checkout page. `Done`